flybywiresim/docs/docs/index.md

 ## Introduction

 The A32NX Project is a community-driven open source project to create a free Airbus A320neo in Microsoft Flight Simulator that is as close to reality as possible.

-It aims to enhance the default A320neo by improving the systems depth and functionality to bring it up to payware-level, all for free.
+Starting out as an enhancement mod to the default Asobo A320neo it is now an independent aircraft add-on for the Airbus A320neo with improved systems depth and functionality aiming to bring it up to payware-level, all for free.

 **Aircraft Configuration(s)**